Prime Minister Jacinda Ardern fronts Covid-related press conference

 A new Covid-19 case has been detected in the community in South Auckland and announced tonight.

-The case is of a Papatoetoe High School student who was a 'casual plus' contact.
+The case is an of a Papatoetoe High School student who was a 'casual plus' contact.

 The case is an older sibling of a student at Papatoetoe High School student who was a 'casual plus' contact.
 The student has tested negative for Covid-19 on three separate occasions.